renato-rudnicki/terraform-example-foundation/0-bootstrap/README-GitLab.md

 1. Update the file `terraform.tfvars` with values from your Google Cloud environment
 1. Update the file `terraform.tfvars` with values from your GitLab projects

+1. In case you want to use a [Gitlab Shared Runner](https://docs.gitlab.com/runner/) you need to change the variable `shared_runners` to `true` and then skip to step 17.
+If you are using a `Gitlab local runner` you can ignore this step.

 1. To prevent saving the `gitlab_token` in plain text in the `terraform.tfvars` file, export the GitLab personal or group access token as an environment variable: